 Unique Properties of Titanium

 Titanium is distinguished by its exceptional strength-to-weight ratio, being strong yet much lighter than most metals.
 This makes it ideal for applications where strength and weight are critical factors, like aerospace and automotive industries.
-Additionally, titanium is highly resistant to corrosion, even against saltwater, which makes it suitable for marine uses.
+Titanium is also highly resistant to corrosion, even against saltwater, which makes it suitable for marine uses.
 Its biocompatibility also allows for its use in medical implants, as it doesn’t react adversely with the human body.

 Types of Titanium Alloys